A Touch of the Sun (1956 film)

 A Touch of the Sun is a 1956 British comedy film directed by Gordon Parry and starring Frankie Howerd, Ruby Murray and Dennis Price.
-Made by the independent producer Raymond Stross it was shot at Walton Studios.
-The film's sets were designed by the art director John Stoll.
+It was written by Alfred Shaughnessy.

-Premise
+Plot

 A hall porter is left a large inheritance by one of the residents.
-After taking a luxury holiday he takes over the hotel and begins running it himself.
+After taking a luxury holiday he takes over the failing hotel and begins running it himself.